TanyaChoudhary/Employee-Satisfaction-Analysis/README.md

 1. Clone the repository
 2. Open the Jupyter Notebook
 3. Ensure the CSV file is in the same folder
 4. Run all cells to generate analysis and heatmap

+## 📁 Repository Structure
+- `Employee_Satisfaction_Analysis.ipynb` – Jupyter notebook with analysis
+- `employee_survey.csv` – Survey dataset
+- `employee_satisfaction_heatmap.png` – Output visualization